 Preparing a newborn bath

 Moisten a cotton wool ball with warm water and gently clean your baby’s eyelids, wiping from inner eye to outer eye.
-Use a different piece of cotton wool for each eye.
+Use a different piece of cotton wool for each wipe.

 Bathing a newborn

 Once the bath is ready, undress your baby.
-Cradle his head and shoulders with one hand and support his body with the other.
-Gently lower him into the bath.
+Cradle baby’s head and shoulders with one hand and support baby’s body with the other.
+Gently lower baby into the bath.

 Once or twice a week wash your baby’s hair.
-To do so, lay baby in the bath and gently splash some water onto his head.
-You don’t need shampoo until he’s older.
+Lay baby in the bath and gently splash some water onto their head.
+You don’t need shampoo until baby is older.

 Use a soft washcloth for the following steps.
 1. Gently clean baby’s face.
 2. Clean baby’s neck and body.
 3. Clean baby’s genitals and bottom last.